Amanda Barnes Smith: Conversion

-Haun's Mill massacre
+Hawn's Mill massacre

 In 1838, the family moved to Missouri and ended up traveling with ten other families that were led by Joseph Young.
 On the way, the family was stopped by a mob.
 They were taken back five miles and held by guards.
 They were kept for three days, and then let go.
-They arrived at Haun's Mill, Missouri, on October 28, 1838, on their journey to Far West, Missouri.
-After being in Haun's Mill for only two days, a mob of anti-Mormons attacked the settlement.
+They arrived at Hawn's Mill, Missouri, on October 28, 1838, on their journey to Far West, Missouri.
+After being in Hawn's Mill for only two days, a mob of anti-Mormons attacked the settlement.
 The mob comprised over 200 men.
 At least 17 members of the church were killed.

 Smith was shot at, but not harmed in the shooting.
 She escaped with her two daughters.
 The family's house had been robbed and their money was stolen, leaving them with nothing.
 Smith recorded in her journal that she had lost $50 in goods, $50 in a pocketbook and accounts, $100 in damages, and a gun worth $10.

 Smith's son Sardius and her husband were killed in the massacre.
 Her son Alma was shot and there was nothing remaining of his left hip.
 Her son Willard recorded the event of the massacre and said that his mother received divine inspiration to heal Alma's shattered hip.
 She used ashes and made a lye solution to coat the wound.
 She then used elm roots to make a poultice.
 Alma's hip recovered after laying in the same position for five weeks.

 While Alma was recovering, the family had to stay in Missouri, since the boy could not be moved.
 There was fear that the mob would strike again.
 Smith recalls crawling to a corn field and offering a prayer.
 After praying, she recorded that she heard a voice that repeated the words from "How Firm a Foundation", a Mormon hymn:

 Throughout this event, Smith states that she had the faith that she and her family would be all right and that God would heal her son.

 When Alma was healed, the remaining family members moved to Quincy, Illinois, on February 1, 1839.
 The news of the apparently miraculous recovery of her son led several physicians to approach her, asking how she had performed the surgery that healed her son.
 She replied that Jesus Christ had healed him.
 In Quincy, she became a schoolteacher to support her family.